How to Reset Your Body to Burn Fat

 A Way of Life

 It can take time for your body to get used to this way of eating, and it may be difficult for some of you.
 There is a transition period where your body goes from being a sugar burner to a fat burner.
-This period is different for everyone but can take anywhere between 2-7 days.
+This period is different for everyone but can take between 2-7 days.

 This is empowering because you become completely self-sufficient.
 Not only will you lose weight, but you will also be FULL of energy all day long, no longer reaching for caffeine or nicotine or sugar to get you through the day.